infohazardgames/Infohazard.Core/README.md

 1. In the main page for this repo, click on Code > Download Zip.
 2. Extract the zip on your computer.
 3. Make a HyperNav folder under your project's Assets folder.
-4. Copy the `Editor` and `Runtime` folders from the extracted zip to the newly created HyperNav volder.
+4. Copy the `Editor` and `Runtime` folders from the extracted zip to the newly created HyperNav folder.

+#### Method 4 - Asset Store

+If you’d rather use the asset store than the package manager, you can get the project at LINK TBD.
+Simply add it to the project as you would any other asset.